wapsol/re-cloud/README.md

 Lists of software packages available in Stacks are documented in [stacks.md](https://).

 Depending on your high-availability needs, Stacks are installed on your private-cloud as Docker containers, either on VMs on re-cloud, or the optional Kubernetes cluster running on it.

+# Architecture

+## Controllers and Workers

+## Storage

+re-cloud differentiates between hot and cold storage in terms of a) provisioning disk resoures and b) latency of accessing data.

+### Hot Storage

+H-Storage is mounted initially on the same hardware that the compute-VM is running, hence offering rapid access to disk-resources.
+It is mounted at boot-time.

+### Cold Storage

+C-Storage can be attached to (and detached from) any compute-VM as an additional resource.
+Sometimes, these resources are referred to as Volumes.

+Usually one or more hardware nodes are dedicated to storage.
+Such nodes are used to create and expand storage Volumes, hence offering software developers the necessary resources according to their applications' needs.